kmashour/I-Love-Shawerma/1-Rough Notes/->GIT<-.md

 --name-only
 --oneline
-it also shows all commits hash ID every commit has a specific HASH ID that refers to it
+it also shows all commits hash ID every commit has a specific HASH ID that refers to it **git log --graph --decorate** --> see previous commit history along with the branch they were committed on.

-git checkout hash_ID    -> head points to another commit on the master branch in this case using **git status** it shows something called head detached at *some hash id probably will be of the first master branch commit* in this detached mode Iam not on any branch up in the air
+git checkout hash_ID    -> head points to another commit on the master branch in this case using **git status** it shows something called head detached at *some hash id probably will be of the first master branch commit* in this detached mode Iam not on any branch I'm up in the air